 The campaign for Face Equality was launched in May 2008 by the UK charity “Changing Faces.”
-The goal is to create a world in which people who have disfigurements to their face from any cause are accepted and valued as equal citizens, free of prejudice, low expectations and stigma.
+The goal is to create a world in which people who have facial disfigurements due to any number of reasons are accepted and valued as equal citizens, free of prejudice, low expectations, and stigma.

 Hadjipateras tells his own story to raise awareness and understanding of the medical and emotional issues of craniofacial conditions.

 “Once I moved to Greece, I was determined to raise awareness here for children and adults with facial differences because I felt that there was—and sadly still is—a lack of awareness,” he said.
 “I paid a visit to the Hellenic Craniofacial Center in Athens, founded by the late Dr. Alexandros Stratoudakis, who I had the pleasure of meeting some years ago,” Hadjipateras added.